NegatioN/BattleRiteStats/_characters/pearl.md

       icon: 6c30b1e6992030e4dae06a355b7a4fb4
       name: Ocean Tide
       type: mobility
+    - color: red
+      description: Dive deals 10 damage and inflicts Root for 1.2 at your starting location.
+      icon: 6c30b1e6992030e4dae06a355b7a4fb4
+      name: Riptide
+      type: offense
     - color: pink
       description: Increases Silence duration from 1 to 1.4.
       icon: 70a26229b7880aa44a46e8cb2af9334f